-For any intervention program selected by individual school sites, the staff coaches will help school sites determine the level of intensity.
+For any intervention program selected by individual school sites, the staff coaches help them to determine the level of intensity.
 For example, the Strategic Math Series from the University of Kansas and the Bridges Math Intervention from the Math Learning Center are intervention platforms comprising EBPs that are based on IES recommendations, as mentioned above.